check-spelling-sandbox/OctoTFS/README.md

 ## Dev

 Microsoft TFS/ADO web extensions are powered by Node.js under the hood.
-Simply open the repo with your favourite text editor like [Jetbrains WebStorm](https://jetbrains.com/webstorm) or [Visual Studio Code](https://code.visualstudio.com/) and you're good to go.
+Simply open the repo with your favourite text editor like [JetBrains WebStorm](https://jetbrains.com/webstorm) or [Visual Studio Code](https://code.visualstudio.com/) and you're good to go.

 ## Building